albar965/littlenavmap-manual/en/SEARCH.md

 ### Search Result Table View {#search-result-table-view}

 All selected elements in the table view will be highlighted on the map using a black/yellow circle.
-See [Highlights](#highlights) for more information.
+See [Highlights](MAPDISPLAY.md#highlights) for more information.
 Multi selection using `Shift-Click` or `Ctrl-Click` is possible.

+### Table View {#table-view}
 The header of all table views allows the following manipulation:

 *   Click on the top left corner of the column header:Select all result rows.